bel2scm/bel2scm/Tests/code-for-experiments/README.md

 ## Files in this folder:

 ### 1. test_bel2scm.py
-This file contains all te test functions we used to generate sample data, testing and debugging code for bel2scm algorithm.
+This file contains all the test functions we used to generate sample data, testing and debugging code for bel2scm algorithm.
 Input files:
 - BELSourceFiles contains bel graphs for all our test cases